unikmhz/npui/INSTALL.rst

    These files will also activate the virtual environment that was active at the time ``npctl deploy`` command was run.

+Next you need to edit .ini files inside your deployment directory.
+Refer to comments and links in them for further info. ``npctl deploy`` command has created two .ini files for you -- one is preconfigured for production deployment, and the other is for development.

 Installing and enabling NetProfile modules
 ------------------------------------------